 - Your Job duties

 If all of these requirements are fulfilled, it's time to start your Canada work permit application.

-To effectively apply for a Canadian work permit, you must ensure you have all of the proper documentation.
-Everything must be valid, up-to-date and must have no documents missing.
+To apply for a Canadian work permit effectively, you must have all the proper documentation.
+Everything must be valid and up-to-date and must have no documents missing.
 Failure to submit all documents could lead to delays in the processing of your work permit or even cause it to be rejected.
 The primary documents you will need as a software developer are as follows: